Cohen-Or/cohen-or.github.io/posts/rsaa1.md

 ![LargeCap Wealth Curve](/images/rsaa1.png)
 ![REIT Wealth Curve](/images/rsaa2.png)
 ![AggBond Wealth Curve](/images/rsaa3.png)
-Regime forecasts of JM_XGB for LargeCap stocks, REITs and the US AggBond index.
+Regime forecasts of JM-XGB for LargeCap stocks, REITs and the US AggBond index.
 Source: [1]

 A birds eye-view of all three proves that the optimized market regime forecasts are distinct to each asset class and hence a tailored model for each is preferable.
 For instance the early impact that the subprime mortgage crisis had on REITs is reflected in the earlier bearish regime forecast for REITs compared to LargeCaps.